XavKearney/chatgpt-guide/README.md

     - "let's draft a project plan for an upcoming initiative at work"
 - Recommending
     - "where should I go on holiday with 3 kids in May if I want some sun?"
-    - "what are some good books to read on holiday if I enjoyed [book title]"
+    - "what are some good books to read on holiday if I enjoyed [book title]?"

 For any of these use cases, the prompt you use will make a big difference to the results you get.